 Building a more resilient California requires the voices of all Californians at the table.
-To achieve this, the Safety & Health Council believes the overall well-being of Californians is paramount.
-In order to elevate the conversation during Mental Health Awareness Month, the Safety & Health Council voted to approve a Mental Health Awareness Month Initiative starting on May 9, 2022, by initiating a call to action for all AGC of California members to provide individual stand-downs on their respective job-sites throughout the month of May for Mental Health Awareness Month.
+To achieve this, AGC of California’s Safety & Health Council believes the overall well-being of Californians is paramount.
+In order to elevate the conversation during Mental Health Awareness Month, the Council voted to approve a Mental Health Awareness Month initiative that begins on May 8, 2023, by initiating a call to action for all AGC of California members to provide individual stand-downs on their respective job-sites throughout the month of May for Mental Health Awareness Month

 The stand-downs are an opportunity for employers to have conversations with you about mental health, which encompasses suicide prevention, and substance use disorders such as alcoholism, and opioids.
 It gives each employer the opportunity to discuss the company/union’s safety policies, goals, and value each company has for every employee and worker.

 Please utilize the QR code or click here to submit your mental health stand down data to AGC of California.
 This data will be collated to create a comprehensive slide show highlighting the companies that conducted a mental health stand down.